muskanmahajan37/Roll-the-dice/README.md

 ---

-## What I've learned with this project
+## What I've learned in this project

 In this project, I've learned how to use refactoring to avoid repeat myself, structure an algorithm is something I used in the project to understand the game workflow, which is perfect to take big problems and break them down into small solutions.